Duluth actor gets big screen treatment in wellness film | ExBulletin

 I am delighted.
 I’m so happy, he said in a recent Zoom interview, with Brad Galloway as the ASL performer.
 I really hope this will help change things in the world for the better, increase the visibility of ASL on screen.

-He was discovered by Deaf West Theater in Los Angeles via his YouTube channel where he started making videos for a long distance girlfriend, but eventually connected with more than this singular viewer.
+He was discovered by Deaf West Theater in Los Angeles via his YouTube channel, where he first started making videos for a long-distance girlfriend, but eventually connected with more than this singular viewer.

 In September 2015, Durant was part of the cast of Spring Awakening by Deaf West Theaters, who performed at the Brooks Atkinson Theater on Broadway, a version of the early on in Anguish musical starring deaf actors speaking in ASL. alongside spoken English.